BrenKenna/DevOps-CCT/README.md

 Rational is that a set of docker containers would be dedicated for hashing a client-side message, and another set of containers responsible for de/encrypting client-side messages.

+## Task Manager

+While it uses fastify, more about what goes into having images ready for integration testing.
+As ideally, the related container image will only be built, on the condition that the latest version, satisifies its unit testing.
+Comparing with the above, just serverA and serverB both pass, does not necessarily mean the serverC that talks to both can still use them.
+So why not test it, before doing so.

+Atm, its about updating live deployment.
+Can add elements from class work, ie github actions, regarding fullfilling this.

+Note on fastify, do like the request layout.
+Otherwise similar coding to express, but acknowledge performance gains.

 ## Notes from Testing & Development